jackelalien/ProjectHub/README.md

 1.1) BurgerBuilder - The code used in the React Course

 ---- Side Notes: Some extra implementation I added: A Seedless Bun Checker, a Password verification field, and a state list in the order form.
+--- The Aux file in /src/hoc needs to be renamed to Aux.js

 ---- To see in action, run npm install first